COMMUNITY EMPOWERMENT VOLUNTEER

 Is there any experience necessary for this role?

-- Prior experience working in a low income community is a bonus
+- Computer literacy and prior experience working with children is a bonus

-General Information for the Community Health Project Assistant Role
+General Information for the Community Empowerment Project Assistant Role

 - Volunteer placements are available for one month only

 - Please note that all GRI Camps are alcohol and drug free zones (recreational drinking may be conducted at the Lodges in association with each of the field camps outside of working hours and when transport is available)

 - Cost for one-month placement on the programme is a minimum donation of $2,500